 - 1 egg

-- Mix the coconut flour, melted butter, egg and ¼ cup of the grated cheddar plus the ¼ cup of grated parmesan until well combined.
+- Mix the coconut flour, melted butter, egg, half of the grated cheddar and the grated parmesan until well combined.
 You can do this by hand or with an electric mixer / food processor.

-- Form 8 balls and place them on a baking sheet lined with baking paper.
+- Form 8 balls and place them on a baking sheet lined with parchment paper.

 - Press them with your hands into little flat discs and sprinkle the remaining cheddar on top.
-Decorate with thyme leaves or dried thyme
+Top with thyme leaves or dried thyme.

-- Bake for ca 12-15 minutes until the edges are nicely browned
+- Bake for 12-15 minutes until the edges are nicely browned.